-- Every pump has a finite range of pressure in which it performs effectively in removing gases. - Ultimate pressure is the lowest pressure a pump can achieve with inlet blanked off.
+- Every pump has a finite range of pressure in which it performs effectively in removing gases. - > Ultimate pressure is the lowest pressure a pump can achieve with inlet blanked off.

-□ Pumping Capacity
+Pumping Capacity

-Most capture pumps have finite pumping capacity, which measures a mount of gases it can capture either (1) before a regeneration is needed, or (2) a pump has to be replaced
+Most capture pumps have finite pumping capacity, which measures the amount of gases it can capture either (1) before a regeneration is needed, or (2) a pump has to be replaced

-Pumping Speed Measurement
+Measuring Pumping Speed

-- In most applications, the pumping speed information supplied by the pump manufacturers is sufficient. - However, there are needs for measuring pumping speed of a pump for reasons such as: - → To verify pumping performance, after a pump rebuild or recondition. - → To measure pumping speed for a specific gas - To measure pumping speed at specific conditions (different operation voltages, temperature, magnetic environment, etc.) - Pumping speed is defined as: S = Q/P{inlet}.
-So both the throughput (Q) and pump inlet pressure (P{inlet}) need to independently measured in pumping speed measurements. - There are two AVS recommended methods of pumping speed measurement: the flow-meter method and the conductance (orifice) method.
+- In most applications, the pumping speed information supplied by the pump manufacturers is sufficient. - However, there may be needs for measuring pumping speed of a pump for reasons such as: - → To verify pumping performance, after a pump rebuild or recondition. - \rightarrow To measure pumping speed for a specific gas - → To measure pumping speed at specific conditions (different operation voltages, temperature, magnetic environment, etc.) - Pumping speed is defined as: S = Q/P{inlet}.
+So both the throughput (Q) and pump inlet pressure (P{inlet}) need to be independently measured in pumping speed measurements. - There are two AVS recommended methods of pumping speed measurement: the flow-meter method and the conductance (orifice) method.